-6. CONCLUSIONS
+7. CONCLUSIONS

-This paper has presented a non-asymptotic method for carrying out inference in models estimated by instrumental variables.
+This paper has presented a non-asymptotic method for carrying out inference in a wide variety of linear and nonlinear models estimated by instrumental variables.
+"Non-asymptotic" means that the method provides a finite-sample bound on the difference between the true and nominal probabilities of rejecting a correct null hypothesis.
 The method is a non-Studentized version of the Anderson-Rubin (1949) test but is motivated and analyzed differently.
-The method is easy to implement and, in contrast to the conventional Anderson-Rubin test, does not require restrictive distributional assumptions, linearity of the estimated model, or simultaneous equations.
-Nor does it require knowledge of the strength of the instruments.
-The method can be applied to quantile IV models a that may be nonlinear and can be used to test a parametric IV or quantile IV model against a nonparametric alternative.
+The method is easy to implement and does not require strong distributional assumptions, linearity of the estimated model, or simultaneous equations.
+Nor does it require knowledge of the strength of the instruments or identification of the parameter about which inference is made.
+The method can be applied to quantile IV models that may be nonlinear and can be used to test a parametric IV or quantile IV model against a nonparametric alternative.
 The results presented here hold in finite samples, regardless of the strength of the instruments.
-The results of Monte Carlo experiments have illustrated the numerical performance of the method.
+The results of Monte Carlo experiments and two empirical applications have illustrated the numerical performance of the method.

-7. APPENDIX: PROOFS OF THEOREMS
+8. APPENDIX: PROOFS OF THEOREMS

 This section presents the proofs of Theorems 3.1, 3.2, 4.1, and 4.2.
-Assumptions 1-4 and hypothesis (2.2) hold for lemmas 7.1-7.3 and the proof of Theorem 3.1.
+Assumptions 1-3 and hypothesis (2.2) hold for lemmas 8.1-8.3 and the proof of Theorem 3.1.

-Lemma 7.1: Let Let $\{v_i : i = 1,...,n\}$ be random $q \times 1$ vectors with the $N(0, I{q \times q})$ distribution.
+Lemma 8.1: Let $\{v_i : i = 1,...,n\}$ be random $q \times 1$ vectors with the $N(0, I{q \times q})$ distribution.
 Define